karimbahgat/GeoVis/README.md

 The filename, parent-folder, and file extension can be played around with to do many other batch operations as well, such as placing each map image next to (in the same folder as) each shapefile.

+## Help and Documentation
 This brief introduction has only covered the most essential functionality of GeoVis.
-For the full list of commands and arguments check out [the USER_MANUAL](../blob/master/USER_MANUAL.md).

-## Help and Documentation
-If you need more information about or are experiencing problems with a particular function you can look up the full documentation of available functions, classes, and arguments by typing `help(geovis)`, or checking out [the USER_MANUAL](../blob/master/USER_MANUAL.md).
+If you need more information about or are experiencing problems with a particular function you can look up the full documentation of available functions, classes, and arguments by typing `help(geovis)`, or checking out [the USER_MANUAL](../master/USER_MANUAL.md).

 If you still need help, you can either [submit an issue](https://github.com/karimbahgat/geovis/issues) here on GitHub, or contact me directly at: karim.bahgat.norway@gmail.com